Where does our drinking water come from?

 Future water supply development

 Following the establishment of wellhead protection areas, the public has embraced the acquisition of land for drinking water protection through local, regional, and state actions (e.g. the Cape Cod Land Bank).
 The Cape Cod Commission first identified remaining areas suitable for water supply development in 2001, and this catalog of Potential Public Water Supply Areas is periodically updated to remove lands that have been developed or impacted by nearby development.
-As a finite resource, the protection of lands suitable for future well development is just as critical to protect as the lands within the recharge area for existing wells.
+As a finite resource, the protection of lands suitable for future well development is just as critical as the protection of lands within the recharge area for existing wells.

 To find out more, contact your public water supplier: